 Don't Understand all the Little Details?

 MLA formatting is a real pain in the rear end.
 All of those small and annoying rules can really tick off a student.
-EssayPro, professional essay writing service online, has spent a lot of time dealing with various formatting styles and we know each one front to back.
+EssayPro, online essay writing service, has spent a lot of time dealing with various formatting styles and we know each one front to back.
 Sometimes, it is easier to pay a small fee for a wonderfully crafted and organized border for your custom essay, then having to work on it yourself.
 Leave it to the pro's, who will solve your formatting problems swiftly and efficiently!